Use Word templates to create standardized documents

-When you use the Word template in Dynamics 365 to create a document, the table will populate with multiple rows of data.
+When you use the Word template in Customer Engagement apps to create a document, the table will populate with multiple rows of data.

-When the template has the fields and formatting you want, save it and upload it into Dynamics 365.
+When the template has the fields and formatting you want, save it and upload it into Customer Engagement apps.

-When you have your Word template built the way you want, save it so you can upload it into Dynamics 365.
+When you have your Word template built the way you want, save it so you can upload it into Customer Engagement apps.

 Access to the newly created Word template depends on how you uploaded it and to the access granted to the security role.
 Be sure to check out Use Security Roles to control access to templates.

-Dynamics 365 administrators can use the Settings page to upload the Word template into Dynamics 365.
-A template uploaded in Settings is available to all users in your Dynamics 365 organization.
+Customer Engagement administrators can use the Settings page to upload the Word template into Customer Engagement apps.
+A template uploaded in Settings is available to all users in your Customer Engagement apps organization.

-In Dynamics 365, go to Settings > Templates > Document Templates.
+In Customer Engagement apps, go to Settings > Templates > Document Templates.

 Click Upload Template.